Composed Fine-Tuning: Freezing Pre-Trained Denoising Autoencoders for Improved Generalization: Composed fine-tuning

-\paragraph{Reducing complexity of the base predictor.} Composing with the denoiser allows the base predictor more room for error by relying on the denoiser to correct them.
-For example, the base predictor can translate the pseudocode in \sanstype~without getting all the global type inference decisions correct, leading to a simpler base predictor.
+\paragraph{Reducing complexity of the base predictor.} By relying on the denoiser to correct errors, the base predictor can learn a simpler function.
+For example, the base predictor could translate the pseudocode in \sanstype~without enforcing type consistency, leading to a simpler base predictor.
 Figure~\ref{fig:code-example-denoise} (left) gives an example pseudocode input in \sanstype.
-With composed fine-tuning, the base predictor could learn to make code translations on a mostly local, line-by-line basis (a simpler solution) while relying on the denoiser to correct types, which requires type inference globally over the code.
+With composed fine-tuning, the base predictor could learn to make code translations on a mostly local, line-by-line basis (a simpler solution) while relying on the denoiser to correct types, which requires resolving complex global dependencies.

+\paragraph{Adaptability to different denoisers.} How does the choice of denoiser affect composed fine-tuning?
+Naively, denoisers that are pre-trained with corruptions that are similar to errors that the base predictor would naturally make would make them more effective denoisers.
+However, we note that training the base predictor composed with the denoiser allows the base predictor to adapt to the errors the denoiser can correct.
+In Section~\ref{sec:pretraining-obj} and Appendix~\ref{app:fonts}, we show that composed fine-tuning gives gains across a variety of noising distributions in both text and image domains.
+We also show in Section~\ref{sec:pretraining-obj} that a pre-trained denoiser that is worse at correcting errors in the outputs of a baseline model can actually improve fine-tuning results downstream.